 The William and Lynda Steere Herbarium of The New York Botanical Garden holds a collection of more than seven million preserved specimens.
-All plant groups–flowering plants, conifers, ferns, mosses, liverworts, and algae, as well as fungi and lichens --are represented in the Herbarium collection, which is particularly strong in New World specimens.
-Digitization of all groups is underway, with more than 3.5 million specimens barcoded and 2.5 million specimens imaged.
+All plant groups – flowering plants, conifers, ferns, mosses, liverworts, and algae, as well as, fungi and lichens – are represented in the Herbarium collection, which is particularly strong in specimens from the Americas.
+Digitization of all groups is underway, with more than 4.5 million specimens barcoded and 3.6 million specimens imaged.

 Collection Type: Preserved Specimens

 Last Update: 8 December 2023